How To Delete a Page or Whitespace from Word

 To delete empty paragraphs, select the icon for a paragraph mark, and delete it.
 To erase page breaks, select the page break and press delete.

-If you’re using Word Online you can’t use paragraph marks, but you can still delete empty pages as explained in option 1 above.
+If you’re using Word Online, you can’t use paragraph marks, but you can still delete empty pages, as explained in option one above.

 Option #3: Delete a Page in Word Using the Navigation Pane

 - Select the View tab and then check the box next to Navigation Pane.

 - Select the blank page thumbnail found in the left-hand panel and press the Delete key to remove that page from the list.

 Option #4: Delete Whitespace in Word When Using Tables or Images

 Every time a table gets inserted into a Word document, a small space gets added beneath it.
 If the table is sitting at the end of the doc and forces a portion onto a new page, it becomes difficult to remove that rogue blank sheet area or whitespace.
 To get around the table placement issue, try one or both methods below.